Difference from the other three gospels

 John records many conversations Jesus had with various individuals.
 In these the conversation often continues at two different levels.
 Jesus is speaking spiritually, but the person is understanding him physically.
 The result is confusion!

-To Nicodemus (ch 3), Jesus says, “You must be born again (or from above)” (3:3), but Nicodemus understands this as being born physically (v4).
-To the woman at the well (ch 4), Jesus speaks about living water (v10), the woman is thinking about water from the well (v11); then to the disciples he says (ch 4), “I have food to eat that you do not know about” (v32), but the disciples have just been shopping for food (v31).
+To Nicodemus (ch 3), Jesus says, “You must be born again” (or from above) (3:3), but Nicodemus understands this as being born physically (v4).
+To the woman at the well (ch 4), Jesus speaks about living water (v10), but the woman is thinking about water from the well (v11); then to the disciples he says (ch 4), “I have food to eat that you do not know about” (v32), when the disciples have just been shopping for food (v31).
 The Jews are confused over where Jesus comes from (ch 7:25ff), and where he is going.
 When Judas left the upper room, “it was night” (13:30), both physically and spiritually.
 The figure of darkness goes out into the darkness.
 During the trials, Pilate cannot understand the kingship of Jesus (18:33,36, 19:12,15).

 John’s use of irony